TL;DR

 How do you choose a nearshore staff augmentation partner?

-What is the difference between staff augmentation and outsourcing?
+How is staff augmentation different from outsourcing?

-What is the difference between staff augmentation and EOR?
+How is staff augmentation different from EOR?

 How quickly can you expect results?